Timeline of violent incidents at the United States Capitol: October 18, 1983

 Israel Rubinowits, an Israeli visiting the United States, entered the Capitol on October 18, 1983, and went to the visitor's gallery of the House of Representatives.
 He was observed manipulating what appeared to be a bomb.
 When approached by four plainclothes officers, he threatened to detonate the bomb before being subdued.
 The device which had been concealed under his clothes consisted of two plastic bottles filled with a flammable liquid, gunpowder and improvised shrapnel, and was rigged to a detonator with copper wire.
 In court, his attorney said that he planned to address Congress about world hunger.

-Rubinowits later pled guilty to a reduced charge of disturbing Congress and received a six-month jail sentence which was suspended when he agreed to be deported to Israel and never return to the United States.
+Rubinowits later pleaded guilty to a reduced charge of disturbing Congress and received a six-month jail sentence which was suspended when he agreed to be deported to Israel and never return to the United States.
 This case was cited as an example of the discriminatory differences in the punishment of Arabs and Israelis accused of similar crimes in the U.S.